~ Carny Lingo ~

 Sharpies, Sharpers — Players who have practiced a carnival game to the point where they can easily win.

 Shill — Also "outside man," "stick," "capper," "front-worker" or "timber."
-Employee who poses as a customer, playing a game (and being secretly allowed to win) or buying a ticket, in order to motivate other customers to do likewise.
-If the agent needs to attract business, seeing him win "proves" to potential customers that the game can be won, and sometimes allowing the shill to win prevents a potentially costly win by a townie.
+Employee who poses as a customer, playing a game (and being secretly allowed to win) or buying a ticket in order to motivate other customers to do likewise.
+If the agent needs to attract business, seeing the shill win "proves" to potential customers that the game can be won.
 Without a good shill, an entire tip may stay perfectly still after a bally, all with cash in their hands, and not one of them will go for the ticket boxes, unless some brave soul leads the way.
 Sometimes a shill might rush up to the ticket box, buy a ticket and move toward the show entrance, then go around and do it again.
-At medicine shows, shills were often the first to "buy" a bottle, breaking the public's reluctance to be the first to speak up.
+At medicine shows, shills conspicuously "bought" the first bottle ("Over here, I'll take a bottle!") breaking the public's reluctance to be the first to speak up.
 A good stick knew how to stand in a position that would block the progress of the passing crowd, slowing them enough to pay attention to a bally and subtly herding the tip closer.
 Alternatively, the shill might keep a tip from building when a flattie wished to avoid interruption while playing a particularly lucrative mark.
-From shillaber, of uncertain origin, which referred to disreputable folks known to associate with con men and carnival acts.

 Short Change — A classic con, any of several ways of confusing a mark about the honest count of the money you were exchanging.
 Also, many shows had the ticket box counter at eye level and gaffed with a small ridge around the edge.
 The ridge looks like a simple expedient for preventing loose change from rolling, but when the change was swept toward you, the ridge would catch some coins which were quickly pocketed by the ticket-seller.